Skip to content

 You see a price in your charting app; a trading firm sees the raw exchange order book before that price ever reaches your screen.
 That delay is not in your head.
 It comes from three stacked sources of lag:

-Regulators and market-structure researchers have spent years documenting how much value high-speed intermediaries extract from slower order flow β the figures are large and contested, and bodies like FINRA and the SEC publish ongoing work on it.
+Regulators and market-structure researchers have spent years documenting how much value high-speed intermediaries extract from slower order flow — the figures are large and contested.
+The SEC’s concept release on equity market structure put co-location, proprietary data feeds and latency competition on the official record as defining features of modern markets, and the Commission’s own literature review of high-frequency trading research surveys what the academic evidence does — and does not — establish about who gains and who pays.
 The exact number matters less than the structural truth: the edge being taken from you is timing, not intelligence.
 You are not a worse analyst than the firm on the other side; you are simply slower to the same information.

 The honest reframe is this.
-You will never out-sprint a co-located firm on pure speed, and you shouldn’t try. **The only version of this that makes sense for an individual is removing your own avoidable delays and emotions β connecting more directly, deciding by rule, and accepting that you are closing a gap, not winning a race.**
+You will never out-sprint a co-located firm on pure speed, and you shouldn’t try — the speed race is fought in microwave towers and latency-optimised fibre between Chicago and New Jersey, infrastructure researchers estimate cost well over half a billion dollars to build and run for a few milliseconds of advantage.
+That is not a budget line an individual competes with. **The only version of this that makes sense for an individual is removing your own avoidable delays and emotions — connecting more directly, deciding by rule, and accepting that you are closing a gap, not winning a race.**

 How does HFT for One work?
 The technical architecture